Urzila Carlson

-Urzila Carlson (/'ɜːrʃɪlə/ UR-shih-la; (born 15 February 1976) is a South African-born New Zealand comedian and actor, known for her stand-up performances as well as her appearances on television programs in both New Zealand and Australia.
-Carlson is a regular panellist on 7 Days and both the Australian and New Zealand version of Have You Been Paying Attention?.
-She was also a panellist on The Masked Singer Australia for the show's second and third seasons and a contestant on the second season of Taskmaster NZ.
+Urzila Carlson (/'ɜːrʃɪlə/ UR-shih-la) is a South African-born New Zealand comedian and actress, known for her stand-up performances as well as her appearances on television programs in both New Zealand and Australia.
+Carlson is a regular panellist on 7 Days and both the Australian and New Zealand version of Have You Been Paying Attention?
+She was also a panellist on The Masked Singer Australia for the show's second and third seasons and a contestant on both the second season of Taskmaster New Zealand and sixth season of Taskmaster Australia.
 Urzila also played Fallon in the comedy film Kinda Pregnant alongside Amy Schumer and Brianne Howey.

 Early life and education

-Urzila Carlson was born in 1976 at the Queen Victoria Hospital in Johannesburg.
-She grew up on the Ingwelala nature reserve next to Kruger National Park and has a brother and a sister.
-Her father was a violent alcoholic, and her parents separated when she was 6 or 7 years old.
+Urzila Carlson was born in South Africa in 1976, the youngest of three siblings.
+She spent her early years in mining towns around the country.
+Her father was a violent alcoholic, who one night hunted his family with a handgun, until they were rescued by a neighbour.
+Her parents divorced when she was around 7 or 8 years old.
+The children were then raised by her mother, who worked 12 hours a day, 6 days a week.
+They lived in Benoni, near Johannesburg.

 Career

 Carlson's first job was as a typesetter for a South African newspaper, which she did for 12 years.
-By the age of 24 she was "production manager for Africa's largest newspaper group with 13 newspapers and 6 magazines," and won awards for graphic design and photograph retouching.
+By the age of 24 she was production manager for a large African newspaper group, and won awards for graphic design and photograph retouching.

 She moved to New Zealand in 2006 and transitioned into comedy in 2008, when she was 32.

-She has appeared on the Australian shows The Project, Studio 10, Spicks and Specks, Orange Is the New Brown, Have You Been Paying Attention?, Hughesy, We Have a Problem, and two seasons of The Masked Singer.
-She has also appeared on New Zealand shows 7 Days, Have You Been Paying Attention? and Super City.
+Carlson has appeared on the Australian TV shows The Project, Studio 10, Spicks and Specks, Orange Is the New Brown, Have You Been Paying Attention?, Hughesy, We Have a Problem, and two seasons of The Masked Singer.
+She has also appeared on New Zealand shows 7 Days, Have You Been Paying Attention?, and Super City.

-Her stand-up routines include The Long Flight To Freedom.
-Carlson performed at the Melbourne International Comedy Festival Gala from 2016 to 2018.
+Her stand-up routines include The Long Flight To Freedom, and she has performed at the Melbourne International Comedy Festival Gala over several years.